hikasami/.github/profile/README.md

 ### 👓 Appendix

-[let us know](https://github.com/orgs/hikasami/discussions/categories/feedback) if you have any suggestions 🙇‍♂️.
+[Let us know](https://github.com/orgs/hikasami/discussions/categories/feedback) if you have any suggestions 🙇‍♂️.
 Oh, and by the way, we are always hiring talented, passionate people to [join our team](https://discord.gg/A8dgfBVRav), write to jadnast 🙌.

 ---